 “Give and you shall receive” encapsulates this energetic exchange nicely.
 Because it isn’t just about meeting needs in the bargain, it’s about the possibility to build something + flourish together.

-Without Gate 40, the gate of aloneness, the 37 might not always have the energy to provide or know their limits & boundaries (and end up overgiving as a result)
+Yet the 37 without the 40, it might not always have the energy to provide, to balance work + rest, or know their limits & boundaries (and end up overgiving as a result)

 The 37 is always looking for it’s community and their place of belonging.
 Where do I fit in?
 What’s my role?
 How can I support others + be supported?
 It’s hyper aware of the needs of others, with endless possibilities to meet them.
 I wonder if the concept of Love Languages was influenced by this gate, along with the whole hospitality industry!